Association of Persecutees of the Nazi Regime – Federation of Antifascists: 2005 assessment by German intelligence

 Later reports on the Protection of the Constitution do not mention the organisation anymore.
 Some state reports, such as from Baden-Württemberg and Bavaria, do still mention them in their reports.

-The Bavarian intelligence agency regards the VVN-BbA's use of the term "anti-fascism," as meaning not just the fight against right-wing extremism, but also to mean agitation against the democratic state and its institutions.
-In addition, it claims the fight against right-wing extremism is a pretence under which organization tries to influence the middle class and co-opt democrats for its goals against the democracy.
+The Bavarian intelligence agency regards the VVN-BdA's use of the term "anti-fascism" as meaning not just the fight against right-wing extremism, but also to mean agitation against the democratic state and its institutions.
+In addition, it claims the fight against right-wing extremism is a pretence under which organization tries to influence the middle class and co-opt democrats for their goals against democracy.